cacruz/eviz/docs/examples/index.md

 Before running these examples, ensure you have:
 - EViz installed and configured
 - The `EVIZ_CONFIG_PATH` environment variable set.
-For  these examples set `EVIZ_CONFIG_PATH=config/examples`.
+For  these examples set `EVIZ_CONFIG_PATH=config/examples`
-- Sample data files in the expected locations
+- Sample data files in the expected locations, i.e. as specified in the YAML files

 ## Example Categories